LogtalkDotOrg/logtalk3/examples/tcltk/NOTES.md

 ________________________________________________________________________

 This file is part of Logtalk <https://logtalk.org/>
-Copyright 2021 Paul Brown <pbrown@optimusprime.ai>
+SPDX-FileCopyrightText: 2021 Paul Brown <pbrown@optimusprime.ai>
 SPDX-License-Identifier: Apache-2.0

 Licensed under the Apache License, Version 2.0 (the "License");